Mustering , Auvergne Station, Northern Territory

 The breeding herd consists of 112,500 breeders, driven by the Newcastle Waters, Bunda and Allawah Stud; which infuses world quality genetics through the northern herds.
 Up to 1,200 bulls are transferred from the Studs to the northern group each year.

 The mustering season generally commences in March of each year, at the end of the wet season.
-At this time, CPC welcomes on board around 20 new employees who initially start their training at CPC's in house training facility at Manbulloo Sation.
+At this time, CPC welcomes on board around 20 new employees who initially start their training at CPC's in house training facility at Manbulloo Station.
 After two weeks intensive training these employees are inducted on to the station where they will work for the mustering season.
 The season runs through until the start of the following wet season, in around November of each year.